MANAGEMENT AND ACCOUNTING WEB

 racism, and the exploitation of women and other groups.

 Although accounting has generally ignored non-stockholder stakeholders, many organizations produce reports about corporations.
-I have included a few of these groups in MAAW's Social Accounting links section.
 According to Estes, the movement toward a new social accounting is needed and underway, but few accountants are involved.
 However, accountants have the potential to lead the way and create a new accounting for stakeholders.
 The accounting profession can rise to its potential and make a real contribution to society, or sink into irrelevancy.

 For more on this article See Velynda Wickerson's Summary.